Scalar Lie point symmetries of the Standard Model with one or two real gauge singlets: SM+S

+Hence, if only these two contributions are compared, their contribution to the coefficient of \(h_0^4\log h_0^2\) is proportional to \(\lambda_{s\phi}^2-3y_t^4\), and can be positive for perturbative values of \(\lambda_{s\phi}\).
+This is only a partial one-loop comparison along the Higgs direction, not a criterion for boundedness from below of the full effective potential.

-One might object that such a tree-level potential is not ``physical'' because it lacks a global minimum.
-However, a tree-level potential $V$ does not, in general, have to possess a global minimum: It may be unbounded from below (while still admitting a local, metastable minimum), or it may even lack any stationary point, whereas the full effective potential $V_{\text{eff}}$---including radiative corrections with logarithmic dependence (for instance of Coleman--Weinberg type)---may develop a stable minimum \cite{ColemanWeinberg1973,GildenerWeinberg1976,CamargoMolina2013Vevacious,Staub2018Reopen,KraussOpferkuchStaub2018UVLandscape,IvanovVazao2020YetAnotherLesson}.
-Moreover, the absence of linear terms when expanding $V_{\text{eff}}$ about one of its stationary points (e.g.\ the true vacuum) does not justify discarding them in a symmetry analysis of the tree-level potential~$V$, since $V$ need not possess a stationary point (even when $V_{\text{eff}}$ does) and, in any case, must be expanded about one for the linear terms to vanish.
+Moreover, the absence of linear terms when expanding \(V_{\text{eff}}\) about one of its stationary points (e.g.\ the true vacuum) does not justify discarding them in a symmetry analysis of the tree-level potential~\(V\), since, as mentioned above, \(V\) need not possess a stationary point even when \(V_{\text{eff}}\) does.
+In any case, \(V\) itself must be expanded about a stationary point for its linear terms to vanish.
 Such an expansion, if possible, also alters the form of the gauge sector through the covariant-derivative terms; see Section~\ref{sec:LinearTerms} for further discussion.